liferay/liferay-docs/userGuide/en/chapters/17-using-the-control-panel.markdown

 ### Mail Host Names [](id=mail-host-names-liferay-portal-6-2-user-guide-17-en)

-Mail Host Names appears after Authentication and Users on the Portal Settings page of the control panel.
+Mail Host Names appears after Authentication and Users on the Portal Settings screen of the Control Panel.
 You can enter other mail host names (one per line) besides the one you configured on the General tab.
 This lets the portal know which mail host names are owned by your organization.